 Caroline Veloso Oliveira is the Director of the NC Society of Hispanic Professionals.
 She holds a Bachelor’s degree in Nutrition as well as a Master of Science in Applied Clinical Nutrition.
-Caroline strongly believes in education and has been collaborating with community and state-level organizations to deliver a variety of state-funded health and education programs to a diverse audience for the past 7 years.
+Caroline also holds a Project Management Professional (PMP) credential and is always looking to broaden her skills.
+She strongly believes in education and has been collaborating with community and state-level organizations to deliver a variety of state-funded health and education programs to a diverse audience for the past 8 years.
 She has experience in planning and hosting large conferences and seminars for Hispanic students in Wake County and across the state of North Carolina.
 Caroline is an active member of multiple committees that promote education across the state.

 She is passionate about project management, fundraising, volunteering, and is always open to new opportunities to serve the community.
 Caroline is originally from Recife, Brazil, and speaks fluent Portuguese, Spanish, and is currently learning Greek.
 When she is not working, she loves traveling, gardening, and doing online courses to expand her knowledge.